bmcdonald3/smd/README.md

 and doing "apk add openssh" will allow you to install ssh and use it to connect to external hosts, however the -D option gives an error logging in.
-In any case, you would have to reroll the values.yaml helm chart for cray-hms-smd (and incrememnt the version number in Chart.yaml) to add the SMD_PROXY env variable (see above)
+In any case, you would have to reroll the values.yaml helm chart for cray-smd (and incrememnt the version number in Chart.yaml) to add the SMD_PROXY env variable (see above)

 ***Accessing Postgres Operator***